mulka/ploverwiki/Dictionary-Format.md

 | Alt | `Alt_L`, `Alt_R`, `alt`, `option` |
 | Super | `Super_L`, `Super_R`, `super`, `windows`, `command` |

-To use modifiers, simply use parentheses to delimit where keys are pressed down.
+For modifiers, use parentheses to delimit where the keys are pressed down.

 ### Shortcut Key Names